Your Ultimate Guide to The Best Bathhouses in Sydney

 Sense of Self

-Hot off a successful few years as one of Melbourne’s most luxe bathhouse, Sense of Self is set to launch its second outpost here in Sydney with an opening date sometime this year.
+Hot off a successful few years as one of Melbourne’s most luxe bathhouses, Sense of Self is set to launch its second outpost here in Sydney with an opening date sometime this year.
 Far from the ordinary, worn-out spas of yore, this wellness sanctuary is set inside a massive, converted warehouse spanning over 1,000 square metres, making it Sydney’s largest indoor bathhouse.

 The new SOS location will feature all the core amenities including expansive mineral pools, spacious saunas, a Hammam steam room, as well as refreshing cold plunge pools, making it the ideal inner city escape for both summer and winter.
 Plus, there’ll even be a number of private treatment rooms and communal relaxation areas to ensure the relaxation doesn’t end when your time in the steam room is up.